CSCfi/allas-cli-utils/help/allas-dir-to-bucket.md

 This tool is used to upload on content of a directory or a file to a bucket in Allas.
 Upload is done with rclone.

-The upoload is done so that the content between the source directory in your local computer and the target bucket in Allas is synchronized.
+The upload is done so that the content between the source directory in your local computer and the target bucket in Allas is synchronized.
 This means that in addition to copying data from the local directory to the bucket in Allas, the objects in Allas, that don't match files in the local directory, are removed.

-Because of that you should mainly use this tool to upoload data to a new empty bucket in Allas.
+Because of that you should mainly use this tool to upload data to a new empty bucket in Allas.
 If the target bucket does not exist, it will be automatically created.